wafflescloud/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, where `user` refers to a cat caretaker using the Furiends app to manage contacts, unless specificed otherwise)

+(For all use cases below, the System is the AddressBook and the Actor is the User,
+where "User" refers to a cat caretaker using the Furiends app to manage contacts.
+The unique identifier for persons and animals is their name.)

 **Use case: UC01 - Add a person**

 **MSS**

-1. User requests to add a new person by providing details (e.g., name, phone, responsibilities).
+1. User requests to add a new person by providing the person’s name, phone number, and email together
-2. AddressBook validates the details.
+2. AddressBook validates the details
-3. AddressBook adds the person to the list.
+3. AddressBook adds the person to the list
-4. AddressBook shows a confirmation message and the updated list.
+4. AddressBook shows a confirmation message and the updated list
 Use case ends

 **Extensions**